The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 Care: They like to be soaked, then completely dry out before watering again.
 Don't overwater!

 Sun: 6 hours is best.
-East facing windows are ideal as they won't scorch your plants but still provide plenty of light.
+East-facing windows are ideal as they won't scorch your plants but still provide plenty of light.

 Step 2: Easy Care Guide for your Airbnb House Plants

 • Water once per week in Spring and Summer.
 I water all my plants every Sunday.
 This is the simplest rule of thumb.
 I know, sometimes your place might be booked on a Sunday, which is fine.
 Just keep a general rule of thumb, and be flexible when needed.
-Your plants will likely be fine if they skip a watering.
+Your plants will likely be fine if they skip watering.
 Just don't skip too many!

 • Water every other week in Fall and Winter.
 In the Winter, you can neglect your plants a little more as they will go dormant (ie. stop actively growing).
 You can reduce watering to every other week, or even less than that depending on the humidity level in the home.
 It's not a bad idea to cluster plants together in the winter so that they raise the relative humidity of their little microcosm.